 This program is free of cost to participants thanks to the generous underwriting of Fred and Ann Moore.

-Visit the Critical Review Clubhouse to see stellar reviews of stellar shows!
+Visit the Critical Review Clubhouse to read great past reviews of our shows!

 - To develop and enhance critical thinking, self-expression and analytical writing skills